'We were like guerrilla filmmakers': U.S. filmmaker on Syria

 “I started out as a radio journalist, and I know the difference of the level of intimacy with your characters,” said Kalin.

 For Kalin, the true revolution in Syria is the gradual change in women's roles in a traditional society.
-She attended women's governance courses in Turkey organized by Razan, who told her there were no women on the Aleppo local council before the uprising.
+She attended women's governance courses in Turkey organized by Razan, who told her that no women had held positions on local councils in Syria before the uprising.

 Razan and fellow activists hoped that by encouraging women to work in politics, they would contribute more and have a bigger say in building civil society.
 Many women made the hazardous trip across the border to join the training sessions.